Doink the Clown: Later years (1995–1997)

-Midwest Territorial Wrestling

-Doink (Matt Osborne) also had a few matches in 1994 in southeast Michigan.
-He faced off against Bastion Booger on July 14, 1994, in Port Huron, Michigan.
-He also wrestled alongside some other now known names such as Al Snow and Terry Funk when wrestling for MTW.

-Extreme Championship Wrestling

-Following his departure from the WWF, Osborne appeared (as Matt Borne) in Extreme Championship Wrestling (ECW) for several matches as Doink in a blue and green clown suit, setting up an angle where ECW champion Shane Douglas criticized Vince McMahon for turning a talented wrestler like Borne into a comic relief character, and claimed that he knew how to bring out Borne's full potential.
-Borne then made a few appearances with Douglas as "himself", sporting his face half-painted with the Doink makeup.
-His attitude insinuated that he had developed borderline personality disorder from having been forced to wrestle as a clown; after winning matches he would dress his opponent in clown accessories to humiliate them.
-His ring name under this gimmick was "Borne Again".

-World Wrestling Entertainment

-Since 1997, Doink has appeared sporadically in WWE.
+Sporadic appearances (2001–present)

 Ray Apollo returned to play him in the Gimmick Battle Royal at WrestleMania X-Seven.
-On December 10, 2007, Doink, played by Matt Borne for the final time, participated in a battle royal of 15 WWE alumni for the Raw 15th anniversary special episode.

 Played by Nick Dinsmore, he showed up in the A.P.A.
 Bar Room Brawl at Vengeance in 2003.
 He was selected by Rhino to face Chris Benoit on the July 31, 2003 Smackdown!.

 Played by Steve Lombardi, he wrestled Rob Conway on an October 2005 episode of Raw.
 On June 2, 2007, Doink, Eugene and Kane defeated Umaga, Viscera and Kevin Thorn on Saturday Night's Main Event XXXIV.
+On December 10, 2007, Doink, played by Matt Borne for the final time, participated in a battle royal of 15 WWE alumni for the Raw 15th anniversary special episode.
 On the July 12, 2010 Raw, Doink teamed with William Regal, Primo and Zack Ryder to lose to Santino Marella, Goldust, Vladimir Kozlov and The Great Khali, when he was pinned by Khali.
 On the July 2, 2012 Raw, he made a surprise return and lost to Heath Slater.
 He reappeared on July 23, alongside several other WWE alumni, to help Lita take down Slater on WWE Raw 1000, the one thousandth episode of Raw.

+At Money in the Bank 2020 on May 10, Doink briefly appeared from behind a chair after Daniel Bryan performed Yes Kicks on Baron Corbin with encouragement from Otis, after which, Bryan attacked Otis.
 This is, to date, Doink's final official appearance on WWE television.

+Appearances in other promotions

+Midwest Territorial Wrestling (1994)

+Doink (Matt Osborne) also had a few matches in 1994 in southeast Michigan.
+He faced off against Bastion Booger on July 14, 1994, in Port Huron, Michigan.
+He also wrestled alongside some other now known names such as Al Snow and Terry Funk when wrestling for MTW.

+Extreme Championship Wrestling (1994)

+Following his departure from the WWF, Osborne appeared (as Matt Borne) in Extreme Championship Wrestling (ECW) for several matches as Doink in a blue and green clown suit, setting up an angle where ECW champion Shane Douglas criticized Vince McMahon for turning a talented wrestler like Borne into a comic relief character, and claimed that he knew how to bring out Borne's full potential.
+Borne then made a few appearances with Douglas as "himself", sporting his face half-painted with the Doink makeup.
+His ring name under this gimmick was "Borne Again".